NesquikPlus/opengl_collision/README.md

 Your include directory(usr/local/include by default) should contain the following folders with header files inside them:

-assimp  glad  GLFW  glm  KHR  stb_image
+├── assimp
+├── glad
+├── GLFW
+├── glm
+├── KHR
+├── stb_image

-Your library directory(/usr/local/lib by default) should contain the following files:
+Your library directory (/usr/local/lib by default) should contain the following files:

-├── cmake
-│   ├── assimp-5.0
-│   │   ├── assimp-config.cmake
-│   │   ├── assimp-config-version.cmake
-│   │   ├── assimpTargets.cmake
-│   │   └── assimpTargets-release.cmake
-│   ├── glfw3
-│   │   ├── glfw3Config.cmake
-│   │   ├── glfw3ConfigVersion.cmake
-│   │   ├── glfw3Targets.cmake
-│   │   └── glfw3Targets-noconfig.cmake
-│   └── glm
-│       ├── glmConfig.cmake
-│       └── glmConfigVersion.cmake
-├── libassimp.so -> libassimp.so.5
+├── libassimp.so

-├── libassimp.so.5 -> libassimp.so.5.0.0
+├── libassimp.so.5

 ├── libassimp.so.5.0.0

 ├── libglfw3.a

 ├── libIrrXML.a

 ├── libzlibstatic.a
-├── pkgconfig
-│   ├── assimp.pc
-│   └── glfw3.pc

 Change the makefile if you plan to use a different include or library path.